Book-Club-Project/book_club_FE/README.md

   5. Select Web Application as the Application type and enter any additional information.
   6. For the Authorized Redirect URIs, make sure the enter the following URLs for local development: http://localhost:3000, then click + ADD URI.
 This is the default URL when starting Book Club Consultancy Project in development mode.
   7. Click Create
+  8. Navigate to the Book Club Front End directory using terminal `$ cd book_club_FE`
+  9. While in terminal run `bundle exec figaro install` (this will create a file your need for you to store client id and client secret)
-  8. Copy the client id and client secret, and in book_club_FE (config/application.yml) enter both as shown
+  9. Copy the client id and client secret, and in book_club_FE (config/application.yml) enter both as shown
     ```yaml
     GOOGLE_CLIENT_ID: YOUR_CLIENT_ID
     GOOGLE_CLIENT_SECRET: YOUR_CLIENT_SECRET